top of page

 Adults: 1000-1200 mg.

-Ayurveda understands weak bones are the result of elevated ether and air elements in the body, also known as the Vata Dosha.
-Vata's home or seat in the body is in the colon which plays an intricate relationship with the bone, and keeping Vata in balance and good health is of utmost importance when considering bone health.
+Ayurveda understands that weak bones result from an imbalance of the ether and air elements in the body, also known as the Vata Dosha.
+Vata's home or seat in the body is the colon, which has an intricate relationship with the bones, and keeping Vata in balance and good health is of utmost importance for bone health.

-If you are choosing a supplement for calcium, then search out one that is bound to a naturally occurring carrier molecule, like amino acids, and for a product that has a low RDA and high absorption rate, supplements with magnesium are also a good choice.
-Finally, be sure you have optimized vitamin D3 levels which carries the calcium out of the gut and into the cells for delivery.
+If you are choosing a calcium supplement, look for one bound to a naturally occurring carrier molecule, such as an amino acid, and be sure to optimize vitamin D3 levels, which help carry calcium out of the gut and into cells for delivery.